codecombat/codecombat/app/assets/markdown/cs4.md

-##### Module 26
+##### Module 26a
 ## For Loops (Python)

-**Warning: Python and JavaScript `for` loops are a bit different in structure.
-Please refer to the JavaScript For Loops guide _(coming soon)_ if you are teaching your class in JavaScript.**
+_Make sure you are using the Module appropriate to your classroom language_

 ### Summary

 `for` loops are similar to `while` loops, but with different syntax and setup.
 In these levels, students will learn how to use `for` loops to loop through arrays and to perform an action a certain number of times.
-Although the initial learning curve may be steep for some students, the fact that the loop itself handles the incrementing should make it easier for students to avoid common pitfalls, such as infinite loops.
+Although the inital learning curve may be steep for some students, the fact that the loop itself handles the incrementing should make it easier for students to avoid common pitfalls, such as infinite loops.

 ### Transfer Goals

 * Construct a `for` loop
 * Use a `for` loop to loop through the elements in an array
 * Use a `for` loop to execute an action a certain number of times

 ### Standards
-**CCSS.Math.Practice.MP1** Make sense of problems and persevere in solving them.
+**CCSS.Math.Practice.MP1** Make sense of problems and persevere in solving them.<br>
-**CCSS.Math.Practice.MP2** Reason abstractly and quantitatively.
+**CCSS.Math.Practice.MP2** Reason abstractly and quantitatively.<br>
 **CCSS.Math.Practice.MP6** Attend to precision.
 **CCSS.Math.Practice.MP7** Look for and make use of structure.
 ### Instructive Activity: For Loops (10 mins)

 #### Explain (3 mins)
 `for` loops are similar to `while` loops and can be used to accomplish the same things. `for` loops can be used to loop through the elements in an array and to execute an action a certain number of times.
 Like `while` loops, they can be nested as well.
 The difference between the loops lies in the syntax and setup.